joelkuiper/variable-taxon-mapper/doc/nibbler_cluster.md

 This compilation can take several hours.
 Run it inside a `screen` or `tmux` session so it survives disconnections.
-Use `-j 2` to avoid hogging CPUs on the shared jumphost.
+Use `-j 2` to avoid hogging CPUs on the shared UI login machine.
 Alternatively, compile on a compute node (faster, safer):

 ```bash